kubernetes/website/docs/concepts/overview/working-with-objects/labels.md

 Via a _label selector_, the client/user can identify a set of objects.
 The label selector is the core grouping primitive in Kubernetes.

 The API currently supports two types of selectors: _equality-based_ and _set-based_.
 A label selector can be made of multiple _requirements_ which are comma-separated.
-In the case of multiple requirements, all must be satisfied so the comma separator acts as an _AND_ logical operator.
+In the case of multiple requirements, all must be satisfied so the comma separator acts as a logical _AND_ (`&&`) operator.

 An empty label selector (that is, one with zero requirements) selects every object in the collection.